 Creating a streamlined, considered, and well-documented system for designing and building enterprise software is one of the best investments you can make in your product.
 A proper enterprise design system can provide not only a better, more consistent user experience, but also efficiency for your design and development teams.

 What is a design system?
 While definitions may vary, at Fuzzy Math we consider a design system to be a documented catalog of components and styles used within a product, including how and why each should be implemented.
 An enterprise software UX design system is not simply a style guide, as it includes layouts, interactions, and development; however, a product’s style guide would be included as part of the design system.
 Creating a UX design system can be a lot of work, but it pays off throughout the lifespan of your product.
-We’ve rounded up three tips we’ve found to be essential in creating effective enterprise software UX design systems.
+In fact, design systems are a core part of our enterprise UX services.
+With years of experience behind us, we’ve rounded up three tips we’ve found to be essential in creating effective enterprise software UX design systems.

 1. Understand broadly, build narrowly